 People Who Were Exempt From Health Insurance Coverage Requirements Must Complete IRS Form 8965

-Those who qualify for a valid exemption for coverage under Obamacare must fill out IRS Form 8965, called “Health Coverage Exemptions.”
+Those who qualify for a valid exemption for coverage under the Affordable Care Act must fill out IRS Form 8965, called “Health Coverage Exemptions.”
 You must attach this form to your tax return.

 - You are uninsured for fewer than three months of the year.

 - You prove that you can’t afford coverage -- that is, premiums for a "bronze" policy cost more than 8% of your earnings.

 - You don’t have to file a federal income tax return because your income is too low.

 - You are a member of a federally recognized Indian tribe.

 - You are a member of a health care sharing ministry.

 - You are a member of a recognized religion that objects to health insurance.

 - You are in the United States illegally.